7ammer/postcss-nth-list/README.md

 postcss-nth-list
 =========

-A postcss module for picking items from a 'var list'.
+A postcss module for picking items from a 'varible list'.

 ## Installation